 Why Buy A Small Coffee Maker?

 A 4-cup coffee maker is a good entry into the world of coffee.
 They are a good option if you are looking for a coffee maker to cater to a small household or simply the coffee lover who is not content with a single cup!
-A small coffee maker is quick and convenient to use and produces a decent cup of joe.
+A small coffee maker is quick and convenient to use and produces a decent cup of Joe.
+A prime example would be something like the Smeg coffee maker.

 You will also find they are relatively compact, so can easily be stored away when not in use.
 You will find the coffee makers at this level are pretty basic.
 Often they will come with some sort of timer and auto-off function but very little other bells and whistles.
 If you are a coffee connoisseur you would be better to opt for a larger coffee maker like the Moccamaster or Breville Precision Brewer which are some of the best drip coffee makers on the market.